andrew-johnson-4/rdxl_scaffolding/README.md

 herewithin.

 ## Contribution
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in rdxl by you, shall be dual licensed under the MIT and Apache 2.0 license without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in rdxl_scaffolding by you, shall be dual licensed under the MIT and Apache 2.0 license without any additional terms or conditions.